RavenBrothers/EaglerCraft/README.md

 - **Original Eaglercraft 1.8.9 Client**
 - **Numerous unidentified DMCA'd Eaglercraft 1.8.8/1.5.2 clients**

-These clients may be gone, but their legacy lives on in the Minecraft community.
+These clients may be gone, but their legacy lives on in the Eaglercraft community.
 Together, we continue to build and grow, embracing new challenges and innovations.
 EaglerCraft remains a testament to our dedication and love for Minecraft.
 Join us in this exciting journey! 🌍🎮

 > "It cannot be pushed away; it will live on." - AR-DEV-1

 > "Your goal is to make others fear and submit." - FlamePVPCodes

-> "Spread ur blocky wings" - BtPlayzX
+> "Spread your blocky wings" - BtPlayzX

-For more exciting updates, visit our [official website](https://eaglerdevs.github.io/) and let's keep the 🔥fire🔥 burning bright in the world of Minecraft! 🌟🎮
+For more exciting updates, visit our [official website](https://eaglerdevs.github.io/) and let's keep the 🔥fire🔥 burning bright in the world of Eaglercraft! 🌟🎮